YEOWEIHNGWHYELAB/WHYELAB_GitHubProfile/README.md

 ## About Me
 Hi there 👋!
 I am currently studying at NUS Computer Engineering.
 I love to play around with Computers & Electronics.
-I am also very interested in the field of Artificial Intelligence and Software Engineering.
+I am also very interested in the field of Software Engineering, Web/Mobile Development and Artificial Intelligence.
 I love to work on projects as a form of learning experience and a test for my programming literacy.
 I believe the most important aspect of a project is to have FUN!